 The greater the momentum the greater a team’s ability to solve problems and achieve business outcomes.

 Capabilities is perhaps the first measure of Momentum that a leader should evaluate.
 Capabilities are the key resources of a team.
-They are like the mass behind the train.
-They represent the potential force the team can put into motion.
-These include things like:
+They are like the components that make up the train (or whatever).
+They represent the potential vehicles the team can put into motion (i.e. if your team is made up of metaphorical jet engines and wings you have a very different situation than if you are starting with wheels and tracks).

 - Human resources